Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Results

 Fig.~\ref{fig_1} shows the MCMC results for both $\Lambda$CDM model as well as $R_h=ct$ model in the form of corner plots.
 This allows one to get a direct visual comparison of the posterior distribution and parameter correlations between the two models.
 The diagonal panels show the marginalized one-dimensional (1D) posterior distribution for each individual parameter.
 The off-diagonal panels show the two-dimensional (2D) joint distribution between pairs of parameters.
 The contours represent the 68\% which corresponds to $1\sigma$ and 95\% which corresponds to $2\sigma$ confidence levels.

 The mean values with credible intervals of 68\% $(1\sigma)$ are represented in table~\ref{tab_1} for both models.
-The predicted values of $H_0$ for $\Lambda$CDM model is consistent with the CC measurement reported by Moresco et al., while for the case of $R_h=ct$ model the value is lower than both Planck $(\approx67.4)$ and local SH0ES $(\approx73.0)$ measurements.
+The predicted values of $H_0$ for $\Lambda$CDM model is consistent with the CC measurement reported by Moresco et al., while for the case of $R_h=ct$ model the value is lower than both Planck $(\approx67.4)${~\cite{collaboration2020planck}} and local SH0ES $(\approx73.0)${~\cite{Riess2022}} measurements.
 The values of $r_d$ align well with those obtained from Planck estimations.
 The associated uncertainties in the mean values of $H_0$ and $r_d$ are relatively large.
+The elongated (“banana-shaped”) posterior distribution visible in Fig.~\ref{fig_1} reflects the well-known degeneracy between the Hubble constant $H_0$ and the sound horizon scale $r_d$ in BAO-based analyses when $r_d$ is treated as a free parameter.
+In such cases, BAO measurements primarily constrain the combination $H_0 r_d$, rather than the individual parameters separately.
+Consequently, an increase in $H_0$ can be compensated by a corresponding decrease in $r_d$, producing the characteristic curved degeneracy observed in the parameter contours.
+As discussed earlier in Section~\ref{sec_3}, this degeneracy arises naturally when $r_d$ is marginalized over to maintain model independence.
+The inclusion of CC data in the joint analysis helps partially break this degeneracy by providing direct measurements of the expansion rate $H(z)$.
 The relatively large uncertainties arise from the rigorous inclusion of systematic effects in the CC dataset, where the full covariance matrix is taken into account.
-These uncertainties stem from several sources, including the estimation of stellar metallicities—--which can be influenced by residual young stellar populations--—variations in star formation histories, assumptions about the initial mass function (IMF), and the specific stellar libraries and population synthesis models adopted in the analysis~\cite{moresco2018setting}.
+These uncertainties stem from several sources, including the estimation of stellar metallicities—--which can be influenced by residual young stellar populations--—variations in star formation histories, assumptions about the initial mass function (IMF), and the specific stellar libraries and population synthesis models adopted in the analysis~\cite{moresco2018setting,moresco2012new,jimenez2002constraining}.
 In contrast, the estimated values of $\Omega_{m_0}$ and $\Omega_{\Lambda_0}$ obtained for the $\Lambda$CDM model show excellent consistency with the results reported by the Planck Collaboration, which found $\Omega_{m_0} = 0.309 \pm 0.008$ and $\Omega_{\Lambda_0} = 0.691 \pm 0.008$.